IE-Robotics-Lab/Snipe-it-Inventory/README.md

 Every asset and accessory needs to belong to a category, so you’ll need to set these up before adding assets.

-#### Create Category:

-1. Click on the gear icon to open Settings
-2. Click on the Categories to get to the main Categories section
-3. Create your new Categories _(which you will need to select when you are creating your assets)_.

 >Alternative, you can create Categories on the fly if you import via CSV.

-## Asset Tags

-unique identifier for assets within your system.
-Each one must be unique, and is often used in conjunction with Asset Labels.
-They identify each unique piece of hardware so that you know which specific device it is.

-For users who don't need asset labels, the unique serial number of each device is often used as the asset tag, or you can turn on auto-incrementing asset tags in *Admin > Settings*, which will generate a unique asset tag for you when you create new assets.

-## Asset Labels

-Go to any of the asset listing views (Ready to Deploy, Deployed, etc) and use the checkboxes in the leftmost column to select the assets you'd like to generate labels for.
-Once you've finished your selection, scroll down to the bottom of the asset listing table, and select "Generate Labels" from the dropdown list.

-Then you can print these and have them next to the hardware.

-## Asset Models
+#### 7.2 Assets Models
+Asset Models act as templates for creating new assets.
+They define common attributes that are shared by all assets of a particular type, such as the manufacturer, category, and custom fields.

+--> STANDARDIZATION

 Every asset needs an asset model, so setting these up next will help you start adding assets.
-Asset models can be things like the make and model of a laptop or desktop machine
+Asset models can be things like the make and model of a laptop or desktop machine.
->ES: Apple 13″ Retina

 When you create new assets, you’ll select whichever asset model makes sense.